mozilla/normandy/docs/ops/config.rst

    If set, when checking certificates for validity, start failing system checks this many days before the certificate would expire.

+.. envvar:: DJANGO_AWS_ACCESS_KEY_ID

+   The Access Key ID for an AWS user with read/write access to the S3 bucket.
+   This is required by django-storages_ to access S3.

+    .. _django-storages:

+.. envvar:: DJANGO_AWS_SECRET_ACCESS_KEY

+   The Secret Access Key for the AWS user identified by :envvar:`DJANGO_AWS_ACCESS_KEY_ID`.
+This is also required by django-storages to access S3.

+.. envvar:: DJANGO_AWS_STORAGE_BUCKET_NAME

+   The name of the S3 bucket to be used to store media files.

 Gunicorn settings
 -----------------
 These settings control how Gunicorn starts, when the default command of the